 The Last Supper and Passover

 Jesus shared a Passover meal with his disciples in what Christians call “the last supper”.
-Did you know that this became the basis for the first communion?
+It was an important holiday on the Jewish calendar, so it was natural for the Messiah and His disciples to observe it.
+But did you know that this became the basis for the first communion?

-This was not a “last meal” before an execution, but the fulfillment of an ancient prophetic meal.
-It would prove who He was to the world.
+And it’s important to note that this was not a “last meal” before an execution.
+Rather, it was the fulfillment of an ancient prophetic meal.
+It would prove who Jesus was to the world.

 For example, as part of the meal, participants eat bitter herbs.
 This was commanded in Exodus 12 and represents the bitterness of slavery.
-You eat it often by dipping a piece of unleavened bread in a bowl of ground bitter herbs with oil.
+One often eats it by dipping a piece of unleavened bread in a bowl of ground bitter herbs with oil.

 During the meal, Yeshua said, “…the one who dipped his hand with Me into the bowl will betray Me” (Matthew 26:23).
 With this in mind, it is interesting that it was after Judas ate this morsel that Satan entered him (John 13:27).